- How is Waldenstrom macroglobulinemia treated?

 Radiation therapy for Waldenstrom macroglobulinemia

 Radiation therapy uses high-energy rays to kill cancer cells.
 This type of treatment is not used often to treat Waldenstrom macroglobulinemia (WM).
-It may be used rarely to shrink an enlarged spleen or lymph nodes if they are causing symptoms.
+Rarely, it is used to shrink an enlarged spleen or lymph nodes if they are causing symptoms.

 Possible side effects